-[UPDATE: On June 13, 2019 Domino’s asked the United States Supreme Court to hear this case and reverse this decision.
-Read an article about Domino’s request.]
+[UPDATE: On October 7, 2019 the United States Supreme Court announced it would not hear, would not rule on, the Domino’s case.
+On June 13, 2019 Domino’s asked the United States Supreme Court to hear this case and reverse this decision.
+Read the October 7, 2019 post on this website about the Supreme Court’s announcement.]

 On January 15, 2019 the Ninth Circuit Court of Appeals gave a big win to digital accessibility in a case against Domino’s Pizza.
 The lower court had ruled for Domino’s and tossed the case out of court.
 The appeals court reversed, ruling that the ADA covers websites and mobile applications and the case can stay in court.